How Can We Help?

 Some of these will have USB connections for a PC interface; however, that connection may not communicate to anything other than proprietary apps or to transfer tracks and routes.
 Most will not work for MacENCx64.

-Others will have bluetooth support for connecting to PC and will probably not work on macOS Monterrey and later.
+Others will have bluetooth support for connecting to PC and do NOT work on macOS Monterrey and later.
+We no longer recommend or support bluetooth GPS devices.

 You can check user manuals to determine if the intended device can communicate (USB or Bluetooth) using the NMEA 0183 standard.
 If yes, then it will work.
 If they don’t specify then you should assume it will not.